szk2s/tdd-max/README.md

   }
 };
 ```
+More example codes can be found at https://github.com/spectral-lab/TDD-Max/tree/master/example

 Be careful that all your test codes should be named as `*.test.js`.
 In addition, you must place your test code in the same folder as your test patcher.
 Or, the subfolder can be used.
 `tdd` will search those folders and load your codes automatically even if you have multiple test files.